 - Ability to work at least 15-20 hours per week.

-Please note that AYPF is now accepting applications for the Summer and Fall 2019 period.
 Our application process is rolling, and candidates selected for interviews will be contacted directly.
 Unfortunately, due to the volume of applications, we cannot respond to inquiries individually.

 Please include a cover letter, resume, writing sample, and two professional references.
 Feel free to also include a professional portfolio with your application.
 When applying, please contact Loretta Goodwin.
 Please specify the title of the internship and period you are applying for in the subject line, and include your last name in the title of your resume document.